Karl Wendlinger: Mercedes Juniors

 Born in Kufstein, Wendlinger started his career in karting and in Formula Ford before entering the German Formula 3 Championship in 1988.
 After managing tenth place in that inaugural season, Wendlinger won the crown in 1989, which earned him also a drive in the Mercedes-Benz sportscar team for 1990.

 Driving the Sauber-Mercedes C11 – alongside Michael Schumacher, Heinz-Harald Frentzen, Mauro Baldi and Jean-Louis Schlesser – the quintet managed to achieve fifth place in the 1990 World Sportscar Championship standings.

-In 1991, he continued to race with Mercedes sportscars — alongside a Formula 3000 programme with the Helmut Marko team.
+In 1991, Wendlinger continued to race with Mercedes sportscars — alongside a Formula 3000 programme with the Helmut Marko team.
 Towards the end of the year, Mercedes's team boss Jochen Neerpasch placed two of his protégés in Formula One.
 Schumacher went to the Jordan team before signing for Benetton, whilst Wendlinger made a low key Formula One debut with the Leyton House outfit for the final two Grands Prix of the season.

 Formula One

 1991–1992: Leyton House/March

 Wendlinger's Formula One debut came at the 1991 Japanese Grand Prix at Suzuka, bringing some money to the beleaguered Leyton House team in place of long-serving Ivan Capelli.
 He qualified in 22nd place in a field of 26, but was unable to convert that into anything more, after he retired due to a big collision at turn one, between himself, JJ Lehto, Andrea de Cesaris and Emanuele Pirro.
 His second race didn't fare much better as the Adelaide circuit was a wash-out, torrential rain leading to a curtailed event.
 Wendlinger was classified in 20th place, two laps down on eventual winner Ayrton Senna, after aquaplaning on some of the huge puddles of water present that day.

 Wendlinger was kept at the renamed March team in 1992, alongside Paul Belmondo.
 The team were struggling financially due to the withdrawal of the Leyton House organisation, the only modifications to the 1991 car being reworking the cockpit to accommodate Wendlinger's tall frame.
-The results were very encouraging, including starting 7th at the opening South African Grand Prix but results were limited by the team's financial restraints.
-For example, at the Spanish Grand Prix the drying track at the start saw the Footwork team make a late change of tyres to their cars on the starting grid, incurring a fine but finishing 5th and 7th.
-Wendlinger was 8th, March being unable to afford the fine for changing his tyres at the same time.
-However, at the Canadian Grand Prix in Montreal a race of attrition allowed Wendlinger to bring the car home in fourth position, albeit a lap down — but nonetheless a huge result considering the financial troubles his team were in.
+The results were very encouraging, including starting seventh at the opening South African Grand Prix but results were limited by the team's financial restraints.
+For example, at the Spanish Grand Prix the drying track at the start saw the Footwork team make a late change of tyres to their cars on the starting grid, incurring a fine but finishing fifth and seventh.
+Wendlinger was eighth, March being unable to afford the fine for changing his tyres at the same time.
+However, at the Canadian Grand Prix in Montreal, a race of attrition allowed Wendlinger to bring the car home in fourth position, albeit a lap down — but nonetheless a huge result considering the financial troubles his team were in.
 These three points allowed Wendlinger to finish 12th in the Drivers' Championship ahead of respected names such as Ivan Capelli, Thierry Boutsen, Johnny Herbert and former Brabham and Tyrrell driver Stefano Modena.